 Water cycle components » Atmosphere · Condensation · Evaporation · Evapotranspiration · Freshwater lakes and rivers · Groundwater flow · Groundwater storage · Ice and snow · Infiltration · Oceans · Precipitation · Snowmelt · Springs · Streamflow · Sublimation · Surface runoff

-The clouds floating overhead contain water vapor and cloud droplets, which are small drops of condensed water.
+Clouds floating overhead contain water vapor and cloud droplets, which are small drops of condensed water.
 These droplets are way too small to fall as precipitation, but they are large enough to form visible clouds.
 Water is continually evaporating and condensing in the sky.
-If you look closely at a cloud you can see some parts disappearing (evaporating) while other parts are growing (condensation).
+If you look closely at a cloud, you can see some parts disappearing (evaporating) while other parts are growing (condensing).
 Most of the condensed water in clouds does not fall as precipitation because their fall speed is not large enough to overcome updrafts which support the clouds.

 You might be surprised at the number of gallons of water that fall from the sky in even a small but intense storm.
 One inch of rain falling on just a single acre results in 27,154 gallons of water on the landscape.
-If you'd like to know how much water falls during a storm, use our Interactive Rainfall Calculator (English units or Metric units) to find out - you just enter an area size and rainfall amount and see how many gallons of water reach the ground.
+If you'd like to know how much water falls during a storm, use our Interactive Rainfall Calculator (English units or Metric units).
+Just enter an area size and rainfall amount and see how many gallons of water reach the ground.

 What do raindrops look like?